Fingerboard: Materials

 On bowed string instruments, (such as violin, viola, cello, and double bass), the fingerboard is usually made of ebony, rosewood or other hardwood.
 On some guitars, a maple neck and fingerboard are made from one piece of wood.

-A few modern luthiers have used lightweight, non-wood materials such as carbon-fiber in their fingerboards.
+A few modern luthiers have used lightweight, non-wood materials such as carbon-fiber, Micarta and Richlite in their fingerboards.

 Various impregnated wood materials are being used for fingerboards in fretted instruments.